FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - NODX(N,J)
      - **i**
      - **1 - NNOD**
-     - Array of grid elements that constitute a given floodplain cross section (see comment 2 and 3).
+     - Array of grid elements that constitute a given floodplain cross-section (see comment 2 and 3).

    * - NNXSEC(N)
      - **i**
      - **1 - 1,000**
-     - Number of floodplain elements in a given cross section.
+     - Number of floodplain elements in a given cross-section.

        The selected cross section grid elements do not have to extend across the entire grid system.

-       Only one grid element is necessary to constitute a floodplain cross section.
+       Only one grid element is necessary to constitute a floodplain cross-section.

-       The cross section can include a channel element.
+       The cross-section can include a channel element.

        If one of the floodplain cross section grid elements is a channel element, the cross-section